DhanushGowda26/My-articles-on-hashnode/clelhidz00457d2nv81a2gqzf.md

 ### Cluster

-A cluster in Kubernetes, a cluster is a set of physical or virtual machines, also known as nodes, that are connected together and run containerized applications.
+A cluster in Kubernetes, a cluster is a set of physical or virtual machines, also known as nodes, that are connected together to run containerized applications.
 It consists of a control plane and worker nodes.
 The control plane is responsible for managing and coordinating the worker nodes, which are responsible for running the actual workloads.

 ### Cluster Components